Dherse/masterproef/content/4_phos.typ

         ]
     )[
         ```phos
-/// A simple unsized tuple
+/// A simple unsized tuple: (B, B, B, B, ...)
 type E = (B...)

-/// A more complex unsized tuple
+/// A more complex unsized tuple: (B, C, D, D, D, ...)
+/// On the the type `D` is repeating
 type A = (B, C, D...)
         ```
     ] <lst_ex_unsized_tuple>